bwk103/Rock-Paper-Scissors/README.md

 play.

-If, having lost one game, you decide to make it 'best of 3/5/7 etc', simply click on 'Play Again' to re-live the suspense, drama and excitement all over again.
+If, having lost one game, you decide to make it 'best of 3/5/7 etc', simply click on 'Play Again' and re-live the suspense, drama and excitement all over again.

 ![](https://user-images.githubusercontent.com/8667021/36853831-5e21ec48-1d67-11e8-8491-0cd213e9f4c4.png)